Kishan-Patel-dev/AI-Agents/Unit-2-Framework-for-AI-Agents/Unit-2.1-Smolagents/README.md

 - ✅ Understand the smolagents framework and its benefits
 - ✅ Build agents using code and JSON
+- ✅ Implement tool-calling functionality
-- ✅ Implement and use tools effectively
+- ✅ Create and use custom tools
-- ✅ Create retrieval-based agents
+- ✅ Build retrieval-based agents
-- ✅ Build multi-agent systems
+- ✅ Implement multi-agent systems
-- ✅ Implement vision and browser agents
+- ✅ Create vision and browser agents
 - ✅ Complete the final assessment

 ## 🛠️ Key Concepts